-Council adopts Resolution on the Implementation of the SAICM
+The OECD Council adopts the Resolution on the Implementation of the SAICM (endorsed on 28 March 2008).

 A Resolution on the Implementation of the Strategic Approach to International Chemicals Management (SAICM) was adopted by Council on 28 March 2008 and welcomed by Environment Ministers of OECD countries and major non-member economies at their meeting at OECD on the 28-29 April 2008.